Unipisa/NDFDataset/README.md

 	| 012 | 18         | 2          |
 	| 013 | 14         | 6          |

-	Table: Non-aggregated IC task ratings provided with the NDF dataset (**LINK TO NDFDataset-ICratings.tsv**)
+	Table: Non-aggregated IC task ratings provided with the NDF dataset

 ## Fair Use Policy